Merryn Road 42

 Bounded on one side by a stone-cladded wall with strategically punctuated openings, the garden zone consists of a pool, two courtyards, two roof gardens, a timber deck terrace, a “garden bathroom” and a few planter boxes.
 These spaces correspond directly to the rooms in the house zone, such that the each room either opens or looks into a green space in the garden zone.

-This is a pioneering project for Aamer Architects in Singapore, in that it marks the first in a series of an innovative architecture and design approach at the parti sketch level of integrating lush landscaping and luxuriant nature into a house in a fairly densely built-up environment.
+This is a pioneering project for Aamer Architects to becoming one of the renowned Singapore architecture firms, in that it marks the first in a series of an innovative architecture and house design approach at the parti sketch level of integrating lush landscaping and luxuriant nature into the house in a fairly densely built-up environment.